Patagonia

 Isla de Los Estados (Staten Island), Argentina

-We have been given special permission to visit extraordinary Staten Island, and our ship is one of the only expedition ships ever allowed here.
+National Geographic-Lindblad Expeditions has been given special permission to visit extraordinary Staten Island, and this ship is one of the only expedition ships ever allowed here.
 It is a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and the staff of the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
 Its mountainous, forested landscapes and rugged fjords are beautiful, and there is much to discover here.
-Our exact schedule remains flexible to take best advantage of conditions.
-We search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals, and sea lions.
-We also look for otters on our landings ashore, and we see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+The exact schedule remains flexible to take best advantage of conditions.
+Search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals and sea lions.
+You may also look for otters on your landings ashore, and you'll see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
 There are chances to walk in the southern beech forests.
 These days are bound to stand out as a unique chance to explore a very remote place.

 Meals Included: Breakfast, Lunch, Dinner

-Isla de Los Estados (Staten Island), ArgentinaWe have been given special permission to visit extraordinary Staten Island, and our ship is one of the only expedition ships ever allowed here.
+Isla de Los Estados (Staten Island), ArgentinaNational Geographic-Lindblad Expeditions has been given special permission to visit extraordinary Staten Island, and this ship is one of the only expedition ships ever allowed here.
 It is a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and the staff of the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
 Its mountainous, forested landscapes and rugged fjords are beautiful, and there is much to discover here.
-Our exact schedule remains flexible to take best advantage of conditions.
-We search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals, and sea lions.
-We also look for otters on our landings ashore, and we see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
+The exact schedule remains flexible to take best advantage of conditions.
+Search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals and sea lions.
+You may also look for otters on your landings ashore, and you'll see the replica of the 1884 San Juan de Salvamento “lighthouse at the end of the world,” which inspired Jules Verne’s novel by the same name.
 There are chances to walk in the southern beech forests.
 These days are bound to stand out as a unique chance to explore a very remote place.

 Meals Included: Breakfast, Lunch, Dinner

-Ushuaia, Argentina / Disembark Ship / Buenos Aires, Argentina (National Geographic Explorer) or Santiago, Chile (National Geographic Resolution) / Home
+Ushuaia, Argentina / Disembark Ship / Buenos Aires, Argentina or Santiago, Chile

 Disembark in Ushuaia, the southernmost city in the world.
-Take a charter flight to Buenos Aires (National Geographic Explorer) or Santiago (National Geographic Resolution) and connect to your overnight flight home.
-Breakfast and lunch are included on Day 11.
+Fly to Buenos Aires (National Geographic Explorer) or Santiago (National Geographic Resolution) and connect with your flight home.

 Dates & Rates